JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 The above scenario might not be relevant to every company, so maybe you want to [limit cross-tenant private endpoint connections](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/limit-cross-tenant-private-endpoint-connections).
-This Azure Policy based approach can helps you to prevent them to be created and you can always make exemptions if needed.
+This Azure Policy based approach helps you to prevent them to be created in the first place and you can always make exemptions if needed.

 Next, I'll show you how to find all the cross-tenant private endpoint connections in your environment.